 Helplines have staff specifically trained operators to deal with questions about suspected child sexual abuse.
-Call Darkness to Light’s Helpline, 1-866-FOR-LIGHT to be routed to resources in your own community, or call the ChildHelp USA National Child Abuse Hotline, 1-800-4-A-CHILD
+Call the National Sexual Assault Hotline, 1-800-656-HOPE (4673) to be routed to resources in your own community, or call the ChildHelp USA National Child Abuse Hotline, 1-800-4-A-CHILD

 Local Community Agencies

 Look for local agencies, such as local hotlines, United Way offices, or rape crisis centers that can often help.